mitranim/stylific/docs-src/templates/indices/patterns.md

 the base font size cascade across the entire layout.
 The user is free to adjust the font size without breaking the site.

+In combination with flexbox layouts, this makes you mobile-friendly practically for free.
+You can get away with just adjusting the `html` font size for different displays.
+In fact, stylific does that by default, so you get a scalable site without effort.

 # Whitespace

 stylific is very conservative about whitespace.
 Most elements have zero